-- (a) The State of Registry, the State of the Operator, the State of Design and the State of Manufacture should acknowledge receipt of the notification of an accident or serious incident. - (b) If these acknowledgements do not occur in a timely fashion, the CAAV will contact the civil aviation authorities of the States on an informal and individual basis. - (c) The State of Registry, the State of the Operator, the State of Design and the State of Manufacture are expected to appoint an accredited representative when specifically requested to do so by the State conducting the investigation of an accident to an aircraft over 2 250 kg.
+- (a) If the acknowledgements do not occur in a timely fashion, the CAAV will contact the civil aviation authorities of the States on an informal and individual basis. - (b) The State of Registry, the State of the Operator, the State of Design and the State of Manufacture are expected to appoint an accredited representative when specifically requested to do so by the State conducting the investigation of an accident to an aircraft over 2 250 kg.
 The participation of their representatives are encouraged for the usefulness of their presence and participation in the investigation.